 While Sue is not technically a “native,” she does consider Traverse City to be her home after having lived here for thirty years.
 Spending her high school years living in the old AuSauble Hotel in Frederic, Michigan fostered Sue’s love of the history of northern Michigan.
 When not managing CRA’s accounting, Sue enjoys spending time with her grandkids and living on “the farm.”
 “I love that the work we do at CRA is helping to make rivers what they once were.”

 Mike Seefried spent most of his childhood in northern Michigan, where he grew fond of the woods and waters alike.
 Whether it was fishing, biking, or enjoying recreational watersports, being outside was his number one priority.
 After graduating from MSU with a degree in Math, he spent a few years in rural Wisconsin working with farmers, where he realized his true calling in conservation work.
 He graduated from NMC’s Freshwater Studies Program and is seeking a career in the conservation field around the Traverse City area.
-In his spare time, Mike enjoys hiking, biking, paddling, and fishing in northern Michigan with his girlfriend, as well as spending time with his family in Gaylord.
+In his spare time, Mike enjoys hiking, biking, paddling, and fishing in northern Michigan with his wife, as well as spending time with his family in Gaylord.

 Aubri has always been a helper, and her time with CRA has been no different.
 A long-time athlete, she grew up being active and working well with others.
 Since moving to northern Michigan a few years ago, her love of recreation and all things outdoors has grown.
 She happily cares for indoor plants and has begun outdoor gardening as well.
 Through working with plants, sustainability and regenerative choices have become cornerstones of her and her boyfriend’s lifestyle; Their long-term goal is to become homesteaders and live as naturally as possible.
 CRA’s mission to be stewards of the land is right up her alley, and she’s thrilled to be part of the team!